How to Forecast Generative AI API Costs Before You Launch an AI Feature

 Video and other features

-The same modeling structure still works when the feature changes.
+The same structure holds when the modality changes.

 Common mistakes